- What is a Project Timeline?

 Using project timeline software is generally regarded as a necessity for keeping a modern project on schedule.
 It allows managers and teams to see the status of their tasks; that is, whether they’re in progress, overdue or done.

-At its most basic, project timeline software creates a graphic representation of the project on a timeline with tasks plotted across.
+At its most basic, project timeline software creates a graphic representation of the project on a timeline with tasks and milestones plotted across.
 Tasks can be assigned start and end dates, and display a duration bar that indicates the planned amount of time to complete the tasks.
 More powerful software offerings can also include further options to manage tasks.

 Benefits of Online Project Timeline Software

 The project timeline helps everyone on the project team by giving them a roadmap of where they are, and where they should be, at every point in the project.
+Timelines and schedules are essential to execute the project plan.

 Tasks are given start and end dates and show on the timeline as a line connecting to points in time.
 If some of those tasks are dependent on another to start or finish, these task dependencies can be indicated on the project timeline as well.